Denton a village in South Norfolk, England

 An Annual Open Show is held either in July or, more commonly, at the beginning of September, or even at the end of August!

-The 2024 Show will be held on Saturday 31st August
+The 2024 Show was held on Saturday 31st August

 Full details, the entry form etc. can be seen on the Show Page

-Details of previous Shows appear on the Club History Page.
+Details of this year's winners and those from previous Shows appear on the Show History Page.

 Christmas Tree Competition 22